 Just then Mama came out the door.
-Her beautiful face looked terrified.
-“Little Joe, get out of the street Right Now!“ she ordered.
+Her pretty face looked terrified.
+“Little Joe, get out of the street, Right Now!“ she ordered.

 Little Joe backed up until he felt the safety of the curb.
-He stepped up on the curb and felt his legs go weak.
+He stepped up on the curb as his legs went weak.
 Suddenly he was on the ground.
-Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands behind his neck.
+Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands around the back of his neck.
 Hot tears welled up in his eyes.
-He felt his legs and his whole body shaking.
+His legs and his whole body started shaking.
 He was afraid to look up.
-“If only I could go back and call for Uncle Joe to get the ball for me,” he thought.
+Why didn’t I call for Uncle Joe to get the ball for me?

-Little Joe shook his head yes and then he began to cry loudly.
+Little Joe shook his head, yes but then he began to cry loudly.
 “I’m so sorry Uncle Joe.”
 Just then Mama came walking up to Little Joe.
 There was fear in Mama’s eyes.
 Little Joe whimpered, “I almost got killed, Mama !”

 Uncle Joe bent down and rubbed Little Joe’s head.
-“Come on Wee Man, get up, you’re safe now.“ As little Joe stood this his feet he said, “Why do I always disobey the rules, Uncle Joe?
-I know the rules but I just don’t want to obey them.”
+“Come on Wee Man, chin up, you’re safe now.”
+“Why do I always disobey the rules, Uncle Joe?
+I know the rules but I just don’t want to obey them.” cried Little Joe.

 Uncle Joe’s face got serious and that far away look washed over him.
 “Well, Wee Man, ever since the beginning of time people have had a problem with rules.
 Every person wants to do things their own way, nobody really wants to obey the rules.
-It’s only when we understand that God gave us rules to protect us not to hurt us that we begin to see why we must obey the rules.”
+It’s only when we understand that God gave us rules to protect us, not hurt us, that we begin to see why we must obey the rules.”

 Mama’s face softened and the corners of her mouth turned up as her eyes twinkled.
 “Yes, Wee man, I do forgive you.”
-Mama wrapped her arms around Little Joe, picked him up and twirled him around two times.
+Mama wrapped her arms around Little Joe as she picked him up and twirled him around two times.
 Little Joe loved his Mama and he was so sorry he disobeyed and frightened her.

-Little Joe understood that the rules in the Summerfield family must be obeyed.
-If a rule was broken, there was alway a consequence.
+Little Joe was beginning to understand why Mama and Papa said the rules in the Summerfield family must be obeyed.
+If a rule is broken, there is always a consequence.
 “Mama, what is my consequence?” asked Little Joe.

 Little Joe hung his head and thought about it.
-“Well Mama, I think I should go to bed without supper and I should be grounded to the house for a whole month.”
+“Well Mama, I think I should go to bed without supper and I should be grounded in the house for a whole month.”